- Perfect for all-day wear

 On Cloud 5 is not the shoe for wear and tear

 The foam tends to scuff near the toes because there is too little rubber coverage.
-One athlete faced this issue even though he hasn’t even worn the shoe for that long and ”not for that crazy of activities.”
+We faced this issue even though we hadn't even worn the shoes for that long and had not used them for that crazy of activities.

 Another potentially frail area is the toebox mesh.
-A few people complained that after a few months of moderate use, the toes have worn a hole through the material.
+After a few months of moderate use, the toes have worn a hole through the material.

 A step closer to sustainability